Flo0807/hsfl-master-ai-cloud-engineering/k8s/README.md

 When using minikube, run `minikube service grafana --namespace=monitoring` to open grafana in the browser.

 Default grafana credentials are `admin` and `admin`.

+#### Import dashboard

+After the deployment is finished access the grafana dashboard and import the dashboard from `k8s/grafana/Board Hub Monitoring Dashboard-1705485860964.json`.

+To import the dashboard:
+1. go to `Dashboards` -> `New` -> `Import` and upload the json file.
+2. Select the `Prometheus` data source.
+3. Click `Import`.

+The dashboard should now be available under `Dashboards` -> `Board Hub Monitoring Dashboard`.